jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-11.md

 for itself or its Affiliates.
 TRANSCO or its Buyer or
 Concessionaire shall provide all regulated services and shall apply Transmission Charges to any Electric Power Industry Participant in the same manner as it does for PSALM or NAPOCOR.

 (g) Misrepresentation or false advertising of a Distribution Utility: A Distribution Utility or its Affiliate shall not state or imply that any distribution service provided to an Affiliate is inherently superior, solely on the basis of Affiliate’s relationship with the Distribution Utility, to that provided to any other Supplier.

-(h) Cross-Subsidization: Consistent with Section 26 of the Act, a Distribution Utility shall not use its revenues or resources from regulated distribution services to reduce the cost or price of its competitive services (generation or supply).
+(h) Cross-Subsidization: Consistent with Section 26 , a Distribution Utility shall not use its revenues or resources from regulated distribution services to reduce the cost or price of its competitive services (generation or supply).
-RULE 12.
-RETAIL COMPETITION AND OPEN ACCESS
-Section 1.
-Guiding Principle.
-Pursuant to Section 31 of the Act, Retail Competition and Open Access shall be implemented no later than three (3) years from the effectivity of the Act.
-Section 2.
-Scope of Application.
-The provision of open and non-discriminatory access to the transmission system and Distribution Systems shall apply to the following:
-Page 45 of 100(a) WESM Participants;
-(b) TRANSCO or its Buyer or Concessionaire;
-(c) Distribution Utilities;
-(d) EZs;
-(e) Suppliers;
-(f) IPP Administrators;
-(g) Market Operator; and
-(h) End-users in Contestable Markets.
-Section 3.
-Conditions for Declaring Initial Implementation of Open Access.
-The ERC shall, after due notice and public hearing, declare initial implementation of Open Access not later than three (3) years from the effectivity of the Act, subject to the following conditions:
-(a)
-Establishment of the WESM.
-For this purpose, the “establishment” of the WESM shall be deemed to have occurred upon the effectivity of the Market Rules by the DOE and initial operation of the AGMO pursuant to Rule 9 on the Wholesale Electricity Spot Market (WESM).
-(b)
-Approval of unbundled Transmission and Distribution Wheeling Charges.
-The ERC shall approve the unbundled rates of NAPOCOR and Distribution Utilities, which shall include the transmission and wheeling charges, within one (1) year from the effectivity of the Act.
-(c)
-Initial implementation of the Cross Subsidy Removal scheme.
-For this purpose, initial implementation of the cross subsidy removal scheme shall occur on the next billing period after the issuance of ERC approval.
-The scheme for cross subsidy removal shall include guidelines or a schedule for the removal of each type of cross subsidy and may be altered, modified and/or amended by the ERC pursuant to Rule 16 on Removal of Cross Subsidies.
-(d) Privatization of at least seventy (70%) percent of the total capacity of generating assets of NAPOCOR in Luzon and Visayas.
-(e) Transfer of the management and control of at least seventy percent (70%) of the total energy output of power plants under contract with NAPOCOR to the IPP Administrators.
-Page 46 of 100Section 4.
-Specification of the Contestable Market for Open Access.
-Upon the initial implementation of Open Access, the ERC shall allow all electricity End-users with a monthly average peak demand of at least one megawatt (1 MW) for the preceding twelve (12) months to be the Contestable Market.
-Two (2) years thereafter, the threshold level for the Contestable Market shall be reduced to seven hundred fifty kilowatts (750 kW).
-At this level, Aggregators shall be allowed to supply electricity to End-users whose aggregate monthly average peak demand within a Contiguous Area is at least seven hundred fifty kilowatts (750 kW).
-Subsequently and every year thereafter, the ERC shall evaluate the performance of the market.
-On the basis of such evaluation, it shall gradually reduce the threshold level until it reaches the household demand level.
-In the case of ECs, Retail Competition and Open Access shall be implemented not earlier than five (5) years from the effectivity of the Act.

-RULE 13.
-MISSIONARY ELECTRIFICATION

-Section 1.
-Guiding Principle.

-a) Pursuant to Section 70 of the Act, the SPUG shall be responsible for providing power generation and its associated power delivery systems in areas that are not connected to the transmission system.

-(b) The Missionary Electrification function of SPUG shall be funded from the revenues from sales in the missionary areas and from the Universal Charge to be collected from all electricity End-users as determined by the ERC.
-(c) The DOE’s Missionary Electrification Development Plan (MEDP) shall include capital investment and operations regarding capacity additions in existing missionary areas and the facilities to be provided in other areas not connected to the transmission system.
-(d) The DOE shall, no later than ninety (90) days from the promulgation of these Rules, issue specific guidelines on how to encourage the inflow of private capital and the manner whereby other parties, including Distribution Utilities and qualified third parties, as provided for in Section 23 and Section 59 of the Act, can participate in the Missionary Electrification projects set forth in the MEDP.
-(e) The SPUG shall continue to endeavor to privatize its power generation facilities and the necessary associated power delivery systems.
-Section 2.
-Scope of Application.
-This Rule shall apply to all entities and areas identified in the MEDP.
-Section 3.
-(a)
-Obligations of SPUG.
-SPUG shall be responsible for providing power generation and its associated power delivery systems in areas that are not connected to the Grid and cannot be serviced by Distribution Utilities and other qualified third parties.
-Page 47 of 100(b) SPUG shall periodically assess the requirements and prospects for bringing its functions to commercial viability on an area-by-area basis at the earliest possible time, including a program to encourage private sector participation.
-(c) Whenever feasible, SPUG shall utilize Renewable Energy Resources.
-(d) SPUG shall file for review and approval its unbundled rates following Rule 15 on Unbundling of Rates.
-(e) SPUG shall file a petition to the ERC with respect to the Missionary Electrification portion of the Universal Charge as prescribed in Rule 18 on Universal Charge.
-(f) PSALM shall ensure that SPUG conducts proper monitoring, accounting and control of expenditures, and efficient utilization of the Missionary Electrification funds from the Universal Charge.
-Section 4.
-Source of Funds.
-(a) The Missionary Electrification shall be funded from the revenues from sales in missionary areas and from its appropriate share in the Universal Charge.
-(b) SPUG may also draw on other funding sources including appropriations from Congress, the utilization of private capital, multilateral aids or grants, Official Development Assistance (ODA) Funds and others.
-(c) SPUG shall source all the cost differentials between the sales revenues and operating expense and capital expense for expansion, rehabilitation and facilities for new areas of development based on the approved MEDP from its share from the Universal Charge and/or other sources as it may obtain.
-(d) In accordance with DOE’s MEDP, the proposed five- (5) year annual budget for operating and capital expenditures of SPUG shall be submitted to ERC.
-Section 5.
-Reliability Improvement.
-(a) To improve systems reliability, the SPUG shall install transmission systems in all qualified areas under the coverage of SPUG.
-Priority will be given to areas showing big growth in its electricity demand.
-(b) SPUG shall also collect revenues in providing power delivery and Ancillary Service to Generation Companies or Distribution Utilities at a rate to be filed with and approved by ERC.
-In the absence of such rate, SPUG shall use the applicable major Grids’ rate.
-(c) SPUG shall cease providing Missionary Electrification to areas interconnected to the transmission system.